AC2024 Conference

 All three plenaries were livestreamed and live interpreted to Inuktitut.
 Recordings are available here.

 This year’s conference was especially memorable as it marked ArcticNet’s 20th anniversary as a research network.
-On December 11th, ArcticNet welcomed its dedicated community to celebrate the anniversary, with refreshments and remarks from Dr. Christine Barnard, ArcticNet Executive Director, Dr. Philippe Archambault, ArcticNet Scientific Director, Dr. Martin Fortier, Deputy Vice Rector, Research and Innovation (International and Knowledge Mobilization) former Executive Director for 15 years and founder of ArcticNet, Université Laval, Mr. Natan Obed, President of Inuit Tapiriit Kanatami, Dr. Tristan Pearce, Associate Professor and Canada Research Chair, University of Northern British Columbia, Camille Lavoie, PhD student, Université Laval, and Michael Milton, Community Coordinator of Pond Inlet, Ikaarvik.
+On December 11th, ArcticNet welcomed its dedicated community to celebrate the anniversary, with remarks from Dr. Christine Barnard, ArcticNet Executive Director, Dr. Philippe Archambault, ArcticNet Scientific Director, Dr. Martin Fortier, Deputy Vice Rector, Research and Innovation (International and Knowledge Mobilization) former Executive Director for 15 years and founder of ArcticNet, Université Laval, Mr. Natan Obed, President of Inuit Tapiriit Kanatami, Dr. Tristan Pearce, Associate Professor and Canada Research Chair, University of Northern British Columbia, Camille Lavoie, PhD student, Université Laval, and Michael Milton, Community Coordinator of Pond Inlet, Ikaarvik.
 The evening was an invitation to reflect on the past 20 years of ArcticNet, and the next 20 years to come.
 ArcticNet premiered a sneak peek of our larger legacy project, entitled Making An Impact, available to watch here.
 Thank you to our event sponsors, Université Laval, ArcticNet’s host institution of 20 years, and Sentinelle Nord.

-Aligned with its Equity, Diversity and Inclusion Strategy, ArcticNet worked with InclusiveKind through the LOOP program to offer all conference attendees a designated inclusive space, with the opportunity to discuss barriers in Arctic research, and a safe and anonymous way to report mistreatment during the conference.
+Aligned with its Equity, Diversity and Inclusion Strategy, ArcticNet worked with InclusiveKind through the LOOP platform to offer all conference attendees a designated inclusive space, with the opportunity to discuss barriers in Arctic research, and a safe and anonymous way to report mistreatment during the conference.

 AC2024 ended with the awards gala with performances, sponsored by Arctic Inspiration Prize, from the talented traditional dancer Angus Cockney, throat-singing duo Janice Oolayou and Evelyn Kiguat, and drum dancing and traditional Inuit games from Timotee Erkloo, and the presentation of multiple awards:

-1. Polar Knowledge Canada presented the 2024 Northern Science Award to the Aklavik Hunters and Trappers Committee.
+• Polar Knowledge Canada presented the 2024 Northern Science Award to the Aklavik Hunters and Trappers Committee.

-2. The ASA and APECS Canada presented the Mentor Award to Dr. Warwick Vincent for his devotion to the success of his students.
+• The ASA and APECS Canada presented the Mentor Award to Dr. Warwick Vincent for his devotion to the success of his students.

-3. Carla Pamak, Nunatsiavut Government, presented the Inuit Recognition Award on behalf of Inuit Tapiriit Kanatami to Ceporah Mearns for her contributions towards Arctic research in Canada and internationally.
+• Carla Pamak, Nunatsiavut Government, presented the Inuit Recognition Award on behalf of Inuit Tapiriit Kanatami to Ceporah Mearns for her contributions towards Arctic research in Canada and internationally.

 ArcticNet awarded nine student poster awards to: Social and Health Sciences, sponsored by Université Laval – Sentinelle Nord, 1) Alexandrine Roy, 2) Savanah Muller, and 3) Connor Rettinger; Terrestrial Sciences, sponsored by Arctic Science Journal (Canadian Science Publishing), 1) Émilie Desjardins, 2) Hayley Webster, and 3) Micah Eckert, and; Marine Sciences, sponsored by Amundsen Science, 1) Julia Baak, 2) Alexandra Langwieder, and 3) Pia Petzold.
 Thank you to all the poster judges.